-I was honored to be in the room with members of Congress, staffers, pastors, advocates, and others willing to give their time before the work day officially began to acknowledge the necessity of, and power of, prayer.
-Prayers for mothers and children around the globe were lifted to God, but also prayers for those in and outside the room to act, advocate, and do what is within their power as an individual.
-As I sat in the room – someone who can recite many statistics about maternal and child health, who understands the value of partnerships between NGOs and the United States government, and who has heard directly from USAID beneficiaries in the field about how their lives were improved, it was a surprise when I learned something new.
+I was honored to be in the room with members of Congress, staffers, pastors, advocates, and others willing to give their time before the work day officially began in order to acknowledge the necessity of, and power of, prayer.
+Prayers for mothers and children around the globe were lifted to God, but also prayers for those inside and outside the room to act, advocate, and do what is within their power as an individual.
+As I sat in the room – someone who can recite many statistics about maternal and child health, who understands the value of partnerships with the United States government, and who has heard directly from USAID beneficiaries in the field, it was a surprise when I learned something new.

 I learned that Congress feels the tables are switched.

 Senator John Boozman from Arkansas gave opening remarks.
 My eyes widened and I was taken aback by what I heard.
 “We really are fighting this battle and trying to get the resources that we need to help those who desperately need help.
 The problem is there’s no constituency for it.”

 Each day I remind advocates who are passionate about fighting poverty that their voice is important.
 The usual narrative is that members of Congress need to be convinced that supporting foreign assistance is the right path to take.
 Now, I sat and listened to a member of Congress say that it is people in his district that need the convincing.

 Senator Boozman continued, “I get a lot of letters about…maybe we’re doing too much.
 Although as you all know, percentage wise – we do a tremendous amount, and you can be very very proud of that, but most people feel like we spend about 25 percent on foreign aid.
 So – it’s a battle.
 So that fact that you are all here visiting with us, visiting with your Representatives, Senators, it really is a big deal and so helpful to us.
 We know it is a hassle to be here.
 Government has the want to to get things done, but they don’t have the heart.
 You all have the heart.”